GoldSwanGH/GoldSwanGH/README.md

 ### ⚡ Employment

-Currently I am working as Trainee Java Backend Developer in Sberbank!
+Currently I am working as Java Backend Developer in Sberbank!

 ### 📫 How to reach me